 Performance and Security

-Having a B2B website that performs well and is secure is more important than you think.
+Having a B2B website design that performs well and is secure is more important than you think.
 Both performance and security actually affects search engine rankings, with less secure and poor performing websites being ranked lower by search engines.
-A website that loads around two seconds is considered well performing.
+A website with a load time of around two seconds is considered well performing.
 In terms of security, make sure HTTPS is installed on your website for data protection purposes.

 Responsive Design

 Having a B2B website design that is responsive across all devices is considered an important component for website design.
-Now more than ever, people rely on smartphones for browsing the web, and it can be frustrating if you have to zoom in and out to view website content if it is not optimized for smartphone use.
-This can contribute to a high bounce rate due to frustration with the website.
-Responsive design is also a factor in search engine rankings, with well optimized websites ranking higher in search results.
+Now more than ever, people rely on smartphones for browsing the web, and it can be frustrating if you have to zoom in and out to view a website design if it is not optimized for smartphone use.
+Unresponsive web design can also contribute to a high bounce rate due to frustration with the website.
+Responsive website design is also a factor in search engine rankings, with well optimized websites ranking higher in search results.

 Content Creation

-A good B2B website will engage visitors through content as a way to educate and guide them through the sales process.
-In order to compete with similar businesses, your B2B website should include new content that is created on a regular basis.
+A good B2B website design will engage its target audience through content as a way to educate and guide them through the sales funnel.
+In order to compete with similar businesses, your B2B website design should not only include some of the latest design trends, but also include new content that is created on a regular basis.
 Not only does new content help in telling your brand’s story, but keeps a visitor exploring your website for longer periods of time.
-So what types of content should you include in your B2B website?
+So what types of content should you include in your B2B website design?
 Below are a few examples:

 - Blog posts (could discuss different topics such as innovations in your industry, event recaps, discussion of new products or services, company culture)